- The garden concept originated as an ENST 480 student report

-During the summer of 2014, the garden was moved from its location by the Newell Apartments to Route 12B, south of the Townhouse Community.
+- The garden was moved from its location by the Newell Apartments to Route 12B, south of the Townhouse Community, to avoid frequent flooding and to provide room for a greenhouse.